rawilk/profile-filament-plugin/docs/configuration/profile-cluster.md

     ->tenantAware()
 ```

-Tenant-aware profile pages use the panel's standard layout and include the current tenant in their URLs.
+Tenant-aware profile pages include the current tenant in their URLs and run the panel's tenant middleware.

 ## Customizing the cluster slug